ISRO scripts history with successful commercial mission LVM3-M2 | Technology

 OneWeb Ltd is the UK-based customer of NewSpace India Ltd (NSIL), ISRO's commercial arm, and a global communication network powered from space, enabling internet connectivity for governments and businesses.
 Bharti Enterprises is one of the major investors in OneWeb.

+London-based satellite communications company Network Access Associated Limited (OneWeb) said its partnership with ISRO and the space agency's commercial arm NSIL demonstrated its commitment to provide connectivity across the length and breadth of India by 2023.

+Prime Minister Narendra Modi lauded ISRO and other stakeholders for the success.

-With Sunday's success, ISRO put behind the anomaly experienced in its August 7 Small Satellite Launch Vehicle (SSLV) mission, that had then made the satellites unusable.
+''Congratulations @NSIL_India @INSPACeIND @ISRO on the successful launch of our heaviest launch vehicle LVM3 with 36 OneWeb satellites meant for global connectivity.
+LVM3 exemplifies Atmanirbharta & enhances India's competitive edge in the global commercial launch service market,'' he said.
+With Sunday's success, ISRO put behind the anomaly experienced in its August 7 Small Satellite Launch Vehicle (SSLV) mission, that had then made the satellites unusable due to orbital issues.
 Early on Sunday, a beaming ISRO Chairman S Somanath announced Deepavali had started early for the scientists at the space agency. ''LVM3 M2/OneWeb India-1 mission is completed successfully.
 All the 36 satellites have been placed into intended orbits. @NSIL_India @OneWeb,'' ISRO said in a tweet, minutes after Somanath announced that 16 satellites have been placed in the desired orbits while the rest would take some more time.

-All the 36 satellites were injected into the orbits around 75 minutes after the rocket blasted off from the spaceport here.
+All the 36 satellites were injected into the orbits around 75 minutes after the rocket blasted off from the Sriharikota spaceport at 12.07 am.

 Addressing the gathering at the Mission Control Centre, Somanath said the festival celebrations started at Satish Dhawan Space Centre as LVM3 and its very first commercial mission have accomplished the orbit very accurately.